Crash test dummy: Animal testing

 While work with cadavers had aroused some opposition, primarily from religious institutions, it was grudgingly accepted because the dead, being dead, felt no pain, and the indignity of their situations was directly related to easing the pain of the living.
 Animal research, on the other hand, aroused much greater passion.
 Animal rights groups such as the American Society for the Prevention of Cruelty to Animals (ASPCA) were vehement in their protest, and while researchers such as Patrick supported animal testing because of its ability to produce reliable, applicable data, there was nonetheless a strong ethical unease about this process.
 Researchers at the University of Virginia have to call the cadaver's family and tell them what they are using their loved one for, after getting consent from the family.
 This seems to lessen ethical dilemmas in contrast to animal testing, because there is no sufficient way to get consent to use an animal.

-Although animal test data were still more easily obtained than cadaver data, the anatomical differences between animals and people and the difficulty of employing adequate internal instrumentation limited their usefulness.
+Although animal test data were still more easily obtained than cadaver data, the anatomical differences between animals and humans, and the difficulty of employing adequate internal instrumentation, limited their usefulness.
 Animal testing is no longer practiced by any of the major automobile makers; General Motors discontinued live testing in 1993 and other manufacturers followed suit shortly thereafter.

 In 1980, animals such as bears and pigs were tested in car crash simulations.
 This led to moral dilemmas and was not the first time that animals were used in car crashes.
 In 1978, The University of Michigan Highway Safety Research Institute used baboons as a substitute for human test subjects in car crashes.
-Although there was the objection of animal cruelty that arose, there was also the controversy of how they are similar to humans and can be used as a sufficient testing substitution for us.
+This led to the objection of animal cruelty, but also stirred controversy regarding baboons' similarity to humans and usage as a sufficient testing substitution.
 The researchers did not end up stopping the use of baboons because of moral objections, but instead stopped because they had collected sufficient data.
 The moral inputs from other people and organizations were inconsistent, which caused implications when deciding to ban healthy animals from research testing.
-The animals were put under anesthesia, so there was no pain put upon them, but the aftereffects cannot justify this.
-General Motors used animals for testing, and also suggested that they put the animals under anesthesia and then would kill the animals after completing the testing.
+The animals were put under anesthesia to spare them from immediate pain, but the aftereffects could not justify their use in the tests.
+General Motors used animals for testing and also suggested putting the animals under anesthesia, then killing them after completing the testing.